 - Rehearse.
 To make your points articulate and catchy, there is no secret: repeat them to yourself and role-play before you take the floor.
 If possible, scribble your points down, distilling them into keywords.
 In other words, use your advantage: by contrast with a live interview or a one-on-one conversation, you do have time to think.

 - Be strategic.
 You may want to stay clear of certain topics you know are a lost cause.
 Likewise, you don’t want to wade into issues on which you are clearly out of your depth, however strongly you may feel about them.
 Also, pick your timing: early on in the conversation to help frame it, or nearing the end to leave your audience on a lasting impression.
-One impressive orator I know systematically aims during roundtables to speak just before the breaks, and invariably shapes the coffee-table conversations that are more important, in his world, than the main event.
+One impressive orator on the circuit of international conferences systematically aims to speak just before the breaks, and invariably shapes the coffee-table conversations that are more important, in his world, than the main event.

 - Anticipate.
 Your turn will sometimes come at a moment that is not of your choosing.
 The conversation will veer toward your recognized field of expertise.
 Someone—a colleague, another participant, a moderator—will decide to pull you in.
 Such turning points are generally predictable, but you may miss them because you’re too concentrated on hoping it won’t happen.
 So don’t dive for cover: prepare.

 - Speak or hold your peace.
 There are no second chances.
 As a roundtable wraps up, it’s too late to rattle off all the great thoughts you had wanted to share for the past 6 hours.